constgen/neutrino-middleware-svelte-loader/README.md

 })
 ```

 * `include`: optional array of paths to include in the compilation.
-Maps to Webpack's Rule.include
+Maps to Webpack's rule.include.
 * `exclude`: optional array of paths to exclude from the compilation.
-Maps to Webpack's Rule.include
+Maps to Webpack's rule.include.

-It is recommended to call this middlware after the `neutrino.config.module.rule('compile')` initialization to avoid unexpected overriding.
-More imformation about usage of Neutrino middlwares can be found in the [documentation](https://neutrino.js.org/middleware).
+It is recommended to call this middleware after the `neutrino.config.module.rule('compile')` initialization to avoid unexpected overriding.
+More information about usage of Neutrino middlewares can be found in the [documentation](https://neutrino.js.org/middleware).

 ## Rules